£31.50 £35.00

 £25.00

-Maillard Atom front hub, hailing from France and made in the 1970s & 1980s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 137 grams - incredibly lightweight for a front hub at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Maillard Atom front hub, hailing from France and in production from the 1970s to the 1980s (yet still new & unused after all this time).
+Made from aluminium/steel and weighing in at 138 grams - incredibly lightweight for a front hub at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong hub!